ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_capacity_factor.rst

 Diagnostics are stored in diag_scripts/magic_bsc/

 * capacity_factor.R: calculates the capacity factor for the three turbine classes.
-* PC.r: calculates the power curves for the three turbine classes.
+* PC.R: calculates the power curves for the three turbine classes.

 User settings